 The program offers required and elective practica for trainees.
-A description of each practicum experience is included in the Program Manual.
 Each trainee must complete the required practica.
 However, given the diverse background of trainees in the Program, flexibility exists within required practica.
 For instance, trainees participating in the required Public Health Agency practicum have a choice of projects and activities.

 The following practicum experiences are required of all trainees:

 - The equivalent of two months, full-time, in a public health agency.
-This required rotation typically takes place over 3-4 months with residents spending 2-3 days/week at the agency.
-Examples of public health agencies include the following: state, regional, or local departments of public health, federal agencies such as the ODPHP and the CDC, international agencies such as WHO.
+Thisrequired rotation typically takes place over 3-4 months with residents spending 2-3 days/week at the agency.
+Examples of public health agencies include the following: state, regional, or local departments of public health, federal public health agencies such as the ODPHP and the CDC, international agencies such as the WHO.

-- The equivalent of one month, full-time, working on a project with our CDC-funded Worcester Country Prevention Research Center.
+- The equivalent of one month, full-time, working on a project with our CDC-funded UMass Worcester Prevention Research Center.
 Residents are introduced to the current projects and choose a topic/activity of interest.

 - A two-month, part-time, rotation in clinical and community nutrition with the UMMS Director of Nutrition Services.
-Residents see patients and engage in community-based progarms for 1-2 days per week during the rotation.
+Residents see patients and engage in community-based programs for 1-2 days per week during the rotation.

-- The equivalent of one month, full-time, in a clinical elective related to preventive medicinne, (e.g., Sports Medicine, Refugee and Immigrant Health, Addiction Medicine, Occupational Medicine, Correctional Medicine)
+- The equivalent of one month, full-time, in a clinical elective related to preventive medicine, (e.g., Sports Medicine, Refugee and Immigrant Health, Addiction Medicine, Occupational Medicine, Correctional Medicine)

-In addition to the required practica listed above, trainees participate in a number of elective practica.
+In addition to the required practica listed above, trainees have many options to participate in elective practica related to career interests.
 Each trainee works closely with her/his faculty advisor to schedule elective practica that will advance the development of competencies and enhance career options.
 Elective practicum experiences are available in a wide variety of organizations and settings including academic medical centers, public health and community agencies, health maintenance organizations, community health centers and research institutes.
 Trainees are encouraged to participate in a rotation in a federal agency such as the Centers for Disease Control and Prevention or the Office of Disease Prevention and Health Promotion.
-In recent years, trainees have completed successful elective practica at the following training sites:
+In recent years, trainees have completed successful off-site elective practica at the following training sites: